Padres acquire Moreland from Red Sox for 2 prospects

-DENVER (AP) — The San Diego Padres picked up slugger hitter Mitch Moreland in a trade Sunday with Boston.
+DENVER (AP) — The San Diego Padres picked up slugger Mitch Moreland in a trade Sunday with Boston.

 In exchange, the Red Sox acquired a pair of prospects from San Diego, outfielder Jeisson Rosario and infielder Hudson Potts.